Feralo/feralo.github.io/_posts/2021-01-23-searching-for-elastic.md

 ### Configuration

 This might take the longest to get going.
-Fortunately, there is a good amount of documentation for configuring things like [enabling security](https://www.elastic.co/guide/en/elasticsearch/reference/7.11/get-started-enable-security.html).
+Fortunately, there is a good amount of documentation for configuring things like [observability](https://ela.st/observability-documentation) and [enabling security](https://www.elastic.co/guide/en/elasticsearch/reference/7.11/get-started-enable-security.html).